balena-io-experimental/capture-and-streaming/README.md

 Blocks for capturing video, processing it, and streaming it over WebRTC.
 (Note: This is still a work in progress.
 Once completed it will be moved to a different Org.
 Do not rely on this repo while it is still in the Playground.)

 ## Usage
 In the Device Configuration, add the custom configuration variable `BALENA_HOST_CONFIG_start_x` and set the value to `1`.
 You also need to increase the default "Define device GPU memory in megabytes" using the dashboard.
-(Or [device configuration variables](https://www.balena.io/docs/reference/OS/advanced/)) 192 MB seems to be the minimum, but your results may vary.
+(Or use [device configuration variables](https://www.balena.io/docs/reference/OS/advanced/)) 192 MB seems to be the minimum, but your results may vary.

 ### Capture Block